divyasajjan1/Project-4-Team-1/README.md

 Hence I tried another model.

 ### Model 2: Random Forest Classifier

+In our Random Forest model, we analyzed feature importance to identify the most influential predictors.
+The feature importance scores indicate the relative importance of each feature in predicting the target variable.

+Top 3 features contributing to the target variable diabetes -
+- blood_glucose_level: This feature has the highest importance score, indicating that it contributes the most to predicting diabetes in the Random Forest model.
+Elevated blood glucose levels are a key indicator of diabetes and play a central role in diagnosing and managing the condition.
+- HbA1c_level: Hemoglobin A1c (HbA1c) level is another crucial predictor of diabetes.
+It reflects an individual's average blood sugar levels over the past 2-3 months and is commonly used to diagnose and monitor diabetes.
+Higher HbA1c levels are associated with poorly controlled diabetes and an increased risk of complications.
+- age: Age is a significant predictor of diabetes risk, with the likelihood of developing the condition increasing with age.
+Aging is associated with changes in metabolism, hormone levels, and lifestyle factors, all of which can influence diabetes risk.

+Understanding their importance can help healthcare professionals prioritize screening, diagnosis, and treatment strategies for individuals at risk of diabetes.

 The confusion matrix of Random Forest classification looked much better.
 	        Predicted 0	Predicted 1